 - They set the tone, inspire, and lead the organisation through change.
 Often new technology deployments are stalled by staff that are suspicious of their jobs being replaced or lacking the skills to understand how to embrace and use the new technologies.
 Change management is increasingly becoming a critical function of industrial maintenance managers.

 In a survey of more than 400 global manufacturing companies, McKinsey found that when “confronted with the largest health and economic crisis in recent history, companies across sectors were forced into extraordinary measures to protect their people and maintain operations.
 While some contended with keeping the operations running in the face of shortages of workers or raw materials, others struggled to keep up with the sudden spike in demand…Overall, 94 percent of respondents told us that Industry 4.0 had helped them to keep their operations running during the crisis, and 56 percent said these technologies had been critical to their crisis responses.”

 And of course, maintenance departments were not immune from the swings in demand and new requirements for worker safety.
-The lessons learned from COVID-19 include the need to be agile and responsive to rapid changes and the need for real-time communication and cross-organizational visibility to data to make quick, informed decisions.
-Embracing digital technologies in maintenance is key for industrial maintenance managers to make day-to-day progress improvements AND to prepare their organization for the future.
-Whatever happens next, your organization needs to be ready to respond quickly.
+The lessons learned from COVID-19 include the need to be agile and responsive to rapid changes and the need for real-time communication and cross-organisational visibility to data to make quick, informed decisions.
+Embracing digital technologies in maintenance is key for industrial maintenance managers to make day-to-day progress improvements AND to prepare their organisation for the future.
+Whatever happens next, your organisation needs to be ready to respond quickly.

 How Sigga Can Help